Jasmine Birtles

 Many people dream of being able to quit the day job, open a laptop (or typewriter, if you’re old-school), and write a best-selling novel.
 But, to be honest, that’s a really tough ask.
 So, instead many aspiring novelists start writing short stories.

-In fact, there are competitions that pay out £1,000 to the best short story!
+In fact, there are competitions that pay out thousands of pounds to the best story!

 To give you some help, here is our guide to making money writing short stories.

-Frankly, getting literature published has always been competitive, but submitting a short story to a print or online magazine is still one of the best entry points.
+Frankly, getting a book published has always been competitive, but submitting a short story to a print or online magazine is still one of the best entry points.
+You can make a career out of being a short story writer, or use your wins and accolades to build a writing CV and attract a literary agent for your novel.

-If you’re hoping to make money at all from your stories, then fighting against the odds is something you’ll have to get used regardless.
+If you’re hoping to make money at all from your stories, then fighting against the odds is something you’ll have to get used to – it’s one of the most competitive industries out there.

 It’s for this reason that we should point out that you probably shouldn’t be writing short stories for the cash.
 Really, there are much easier ways to make money (just check out our make money section!) and if your heart isn’t in it, then it’s going to show in your writing.